abhishekrb19/PredictConn/README.md

 # PredictConn
-- Project to predict internet connectivity
+- Project to predict internet connectivity.
+- Python library; use PeeringDB.